National Highway 66 (India): Connectivity

-Prior to the building of National Highway 66 (NH 66), then known as National Highway 17 (NH17), in the 1960s and 1970s, ships and steamers running between Mumbai and Mangalore calling at different ports were the only means of transport along the west coast of India adjoining the Arabian Sea.
+Prior to the building of National Highway 66 (NH 66), then known as National Highway 17 (NH17), in the 1960s and 1970s, ships and steamers running between Mumbai and Mangaluru calling at different ports were the only means of transport along the west coast of India adjoining the Arabian Sea.
 These ship services were abandoned later.
 The NH 66 connects the interior parts of the coastal regions with the rest of the country.
-The NH 66 connects the major sea ports of West India, Mumbai, JNPT at Nhava Sheva, Vizhinjam International Seaport at Trivandrum, Mormugao (MPT), New Mangalore (NMPT), International Container Transshipment Terminal, Kochi, Kollam Kollam Port and Ratnagiri Port and other important ports like Beypore Port and Kollam Port.
+The NH 66 connects the major sea ports of West India;JNPT at Nhava Sheva, Vizhinjam International Seaport at Trivandrum, Mormugao (MPT), New Mangalore (NMPA), International Container Transshipment Terminal at Kochi, Kollam Port, Ratnagiri Port and Beypore Port.

 Hence this National Highway 66 allows for the movement of goods by trucks (lorries) from the hinterland to the major sea ports of India.
 Trade and commerce in the region have increased due to the expansion of markets for agricultural products and seafood produced in the region connected by this highway.
 The formation of NH 66 has led to the development of tourism in the region connected by this highway.
 Goa state is a classic example of this development.
 Many industries have been set up along National Highway 66, taking advantage of connectivity and proximity to ports on the Arabian Sea.
-The highway was the only source of connection between areas in the coastal districts, until the Konkan Railway was opened in 1998, between Mumbai and Mangalore.
+The highway was the only source of connection between areas in the coastal districts, until the Konkan Railway was opened in 1998, between Mumbai and Mangaluru.

 One can still find old number NH-17 written on boards of shops and other establishments along NH-66 highway even in the year 2017.